 In a city of coffee drinkers, it's nice to have at least one cafe that puts tea up front and centre.

-Coco & Co. opened about six months ago, joining the growing set of chic cafes in downtown Vientiane.
+Coco & Co. opened in late 2015, joining the growing set of chic cafes in downtown Vientiane.
 It's the sister cafe to Le Trio Coffee, from Lao-French couple, Nini and Mika, sharing the terrace of black steel chairs and tables, and canvas umbrellas.

 Inside, it's very vintage French with a smart black and white tiled floor, soft yellow lighting, blackboard signs, and cute bouquets of flowers on tables.
 There's a lot of glass from the cabinet encasing freshly made cakes to the heat-proof glass tea pots, plungers and tumblers.

 Sit down outside or on the one coveted lounge by the front windows and enjoy a freshly brewed glass pot of tea or a slow-drip espresso, and a sweet treat.

 They're not kidding about their teas.
 There's a whole assortment of loose leaf options to choose from, all of which are presumably Lao grown.